djvs/m0330/README.md

 # M0330 variant - WILL ONLY WORK WITH M0330 IIGS KEYBOARDS WITH THE ROTATED TOP ROW.
 MAYBE.
 NOT SUPPORTED

+Marginally more supported M0116/M0118 on which this one is based: https://github.com/djvs/m0330

 Bottom row supports:
 * AEK (1.5u 1.25u 1.5u 6.5u 1.5u 1.25u 1.5u)
 * M0116 (1u 1u 1.75u 1u 4.75u 1u 1u 1u 1u 1u)